 - One of vitamin A’s jobs is to regulate fat cells and the hormones they release.
 In the absence of this regulatory function, insufficient vitamin A can lead to weight gain.

 If you’re well aware that you don’t “eat right,” you should consider the possibility of having micronutrient deficiencies, especially if you’re gaining weight or have no energy.
-If your first impulse is to stock up on vitamin and mineral supplements from the drugstore, don’t.
+If your first impulse is to stock up on vitamin and mineral supplements from the drugstore, don’t!!!
 (Over-supplementation is not only expensive, but could be dangerous.)
-The sensible thing to do is to pinpoint exactly which vitamins and other micronutrients you are deficient in.
+The sensible thing to do is to pinpoint exactly which vitamins and micronutrients you are deficient in.
 The best and most accurate way to do that is through Micronutrient Testing.
 The results of this simple test take the guesswork out of nutrition.
 Read more details about the test.
-Chances are you can easily “fix” any deficiencies simply by eating more foods that contain vitamin A or vitamin D, or whatever deficiency the test results indicate.
+Chances are you can easily “fix” any deficiencies simply by eating more of the foods that contain these vitamins and minerals or by getting customized supplements to address whatever deficiency the test results indicate.